xrettle/WFGY/ProblemMap/Atlas/patch-governance-v1.md

 What this file is:
 - The first formal patch-governance document for the Atlas system
 - A rulebook for how frozen assets, patch waves, and future additions should be handled
-- A discipline layer for controlled atlas growth
+- A discipline layer for controlled Atlas growth
+- The official governance page for version boundaries and patch legitimacy

 What this file is not:
-- Not the atlas core
+- Not the Atlas core
 - Not the full internal patch diary
 - Not a benchmark report
 - Not a replacement for the freeze documents